Shiva082002/EAG-Session-9-Assignment-/README.md

 The agent applies 15 carefully crafted heuristic rules to verify and improve the quality, safety, and reliability of both user inputs and LLM-generated responses.

-**Input Heuristics:**
+**Input Validation Rules:**
-- Enforces input length limits to prevent context overflow
+- Restricts input length to prevent exceeding context limits
-- Filters banned or unsafe words to maintain system integrity
+- Filters out banned or unsafe terms to safeguard the system
-- Redacts sensitive information such as PII and credentials
+- Removes sensitive data such as personal information and credentials
-- Normalizes queries for improved matching with historical data
+- Normalizes queries to improve matching with past conversations
 - Detects and reformats mathematical expressions for clarity
-- Identifies and flags unsafe code patterns (e.g., `os.system`, `eval`, file writes)
+- Flags dangerous code patterns like `os.system`, `eval`, and file modifications
-- Validates and corrects JSON strings for proper formatting
+- Validates and corrects JSON formatting for accuracy
-- Detects potential infinite loops and inserts safety counters
+- Identifies potential infinite loops and inserts protective counters
-- Adds bounds and key checks for safe collection access
+- Adds boundary and key checks to ensure safe collection access
-- Enforces consistent variable naming conventions
+- Enforces consistent variable naming standards

-**Output Heuristics:**
+**Output Validation Rules:**
-- Validates that responses are structured as proper `solve()` functions
+- Ensures responses are properly formatted as `solve()` functions
-- Extracts executable code from markdown-formatted responses
+- Extracts executable code embedded within markdown responses
-- Automatically adds missing import statements
+- Automatically adds missing import statements when needed
-- Ensures return statements follow the required format
+- Verifies that return statements follow the required structure
-- Checks for proper use of `await` in asynchronous calls
+- Checks correct usage of `await` in asynchronous calls

 ### 3. Optimized Decision Prompting